sstrecker/uf65/README.md

 ## If you need assistance using the LNI document class ...

-The LNI LaTeX document class is well-documented with current documentation at:
+The LNI document class is well-documented with current documentation at:

 http://mirrors.ctan.org/macros/latex/contrib/lni/lni.pdf